Once upon a time.

 Once upon a time

-I found you at the mall walking and I kept a distance from you.
+I found you at the mall walking and I kept an distance from you.
 I was just looking at a sweet dream lost.
 I wondered did you remember me?
 We were lovers once and our love wasn’t enough.
 For a second I remembered us.
 We were young and filled with dreams and hope.
 We twisted-up two lives for a time.
-I was going to save the world and you were going to because an artist and stand tall for the cause of hope and peace.
+I was going to save the world and you were going to because a artist and stand tall for the cause of hope and peace.
 I remember our long drives to the states borders touching the Michigan lines.
 Us staying in cheap motels, talking and making love till the morning light.
 Somehow we knew.
 Love was just a flicker of a lighter.
-The flame become hot very quickly and faded away to taverns tales for a drunken man.
+The flame become hot very quickly and fade away to taverns tales for drunk men.

 I told her.
 Sweet Jenny.
 I did enough and I learn too late.
 We give-up what is truly sweet and kind too late.
 I saw 40 countries and found the Hemingway’s taverns and places of beauty.
 In the victory of the moment.
 I wished you were with me.
 I never forgot you dear Jenny.
 Jenny looked sad and she asked.
 “If you needed and loved me.
 Why didn’t you come back and stay?”
 I whispered.
 I did and you were with child and in love.
 I knew love is fair.
 You were a kind gift once and I released you for the songs, drink and the road.
 Dear Jenny.
 How are you?

 Jenny looked very sad and she told me.
 “I had a good life.
 Now alone.
 What I thought was true love.
 Was 20 years of living together with a man who never asked me about my dreams.
 Never danced in hidden motel rooms and he never made me laugh.
 I did remember you Johnnie.
 I wished daily to find someone who could make me dream and live, but I’m okay.
 I accepted less.”
 I brought her close and I told her.